 GHP today enjoys strong partnerships with the FXB Center on Health and Human Rights and the Harvard Center for Population and Development Studies, and is home to the Takemi Program on International Health, the Women & Health Initiative, and the Harvard Humanitarian Initiative.

-Of particular note are our regional initiatives, the China Initiative, the India Health Partnership, and the Africa Initiative, which allow special emphasis on some of the world’s regions that face particular public health challenges and that have shown innovations in addressing these challenges.
+Of particular note are our regional initiatives, the China Initiative, the India Health Partnership, and the Africa Health Alliance, which allow special emphasis on some of the world’s regions that face particular public health challenges and that have shown innovations in addressing these challenges.